On images of Mori dream spaces: Comparison of the fans without GIT

+\begin{proof} Taking the Stein factorization, we can assume that $f$ is either an algebraic fiber space or finite.
+Suppose $f$ is an algebraic fiber space and $f^* L$ and $f^* M$ are Mori equivalent line bundles.
+Then we obtain the following commutative diagram.

-In the diagram above, the top horizontal arrow is an isomorphism which makes the upper triangle commutative, whose existence is guaranteed since $f^*L$ and $f^*M$ are Mori equivalent.
-Note that the two side vertical morphisms are isomorphisms, since $g$ is an algebraic fiber space.
+The top horizontal arrow in the diagram is an isomorphism which makes the upper triangle commutative.
+Note that the two side vertical morphisms are isomorphisms, since $f$ is an algebraic fiber space.
+Therefore $M$ and $L$ are Mori equivalent.
+By similar arguments, we can also check that the equivalence of $L$ and $M$ implies that of $f^*L$ and $f^*M$.